lgbt-foundation/whitepaper/whitepaper.md

 ### Network Acceleration Program

 To kickstart the ecosystem of the launch partners and future LGBT Foundation members, an amount of 10% of the initial Token supply or 100,000,000 tokens will be granted to the users of the participating partners.
 This will allow each app or community to immediately utilize the tokens and to move existing reward programs seamlessly to the LGBT Token.

+The Tokens will be carefully assigned to partners in the coming years as approved by the LGBT Token Advisory Board.

 ### Team Tokens